JelleZijlstra/typeshed_client/README.rst

     it does not understand.
   - ``allow_py_files``: If True, allow searching for ``.py`` files in addition to ``.pyi`` files.
 This is useful for typed packages that contain both stub files and regular Python files.
-The default is True.
+The default is False.
 - ``typeshed_client.get_stub_file(module_name: str, *,
   search_context: SearchContext | None = None) -> Path | None``: Returns
   the path to a module's stub file.
 For example,